redis/redis-om-python/README.md

 First, check the [FAQ](docs/faq.md).
 If you don't find the answer there, hit us up on the [Redis Discord Server](http://discord.gg/redis).

-## ✨ RediSearch and RedisJSON
+## ✨ So How Do You Get RediSearch and RedisJSON?

 Some advanced features of Redis OM rely on core features from two source available Redis modules: [RediSearch](redisearch-url) and [RedisJSON](redis-json-url).

-You can run these modules in your self-hosted Redis deployment, or you can use Redis Enterprise, which includes both modules.
+You can run these modules in your self-hosted Redis deployment, or you can use [Redis Enterprise](redis-enterprise-url), which includes both modules.

 To learn more, read [our documentation](docs/redis_modules.md).